 We’ve all heard that musical training raises IQ.
 It turns out that children who take music lessons come from parents who have higher IQs AND have personality traits that lend to them being better students.
 What that means is that your child will likely be just as intelligent without musical training.
 See more on this in the next section.

 But what about talent education?
-In the book Outliers, Malcolm Gladwell popularized the notion that thousands of hours of practice is what creates talent.
+In the book Outliers: The Story of Success, Malcolm Gladwell popularized the notion that thousands of hours of practice is what creates talent.
 As a result, many homeschool parents have become convinced that their child must keep practicing.
 But a study of identical twins who practiced their instrument frequently or infrequently found that their musical skills were essentially the same.
 This research suggests that musical talent is largely inherited, even though practice is required to hone skills.
 Further, studies show that genetics can even determine whether a child WANTS to practice an instrument.

 When considering the talents we want our children to develop, Jonathan Harris advises that we consider future prospects.
 How many opportunities will there be for our adult child to play the violin, for example?
 Is practicing the best use of a child’s time for his future and for service to God’s kingdom?
 These are questions to consider and pray about.